Niatruc/zombiehome/README.md

 For instance, you have a Mysql database instance, where you have some tables as follow:
 ![image](https://github.com/Niatruc/zombiehome/blob/master/pic/tables.jpg)

-After executing `connnect` (or `c` for short) command to connect to your database, you can click `Tab` button to complete your datatbase 's or tables' or other variables' or methods' names.
+After executing `connnect` (or `c` for short) command to connect to your database, you can click `Tab` button to complete your datatbase's or tables' or other variables' or methods' names.
 As in the follow gif, I use `Tab` button to quickly refer to `users` table and query its records.
 ![image](https://github.com/Niatruc/zombiehome/blob/master/pic/completion1.gif)

 You can use `cd` command to change the conversation's context.
 As follow shows, after turning into `db.tables.users` table's context, when typing `select` and enter, it will fetch records from `db.tables.users` table.
 And if you just type `cd` and enter, it will return to the top level context (which is the same as that context you are first in after lauching this program).